 They are trusted.
 Many companies implement printing devices into their network without thinking twice about logically separating them from the rest of the network.
 There are many services on those devices that are left “turned on” by default providing potential access for attackers.
 A compromised user workstation may not grant a hacker access to internal servers, but it may grant them access to a printer that has catalogs of sensitive information stored on it from previous completed jobs.

 Default passwords.
-Many times, IT professionals leave the default credentials on MFP devices as it makes it easier to manage or there may be no authentication at all.
+Many times, managed IT service providers leave the default credentials on MFP devices as it makes it easier to manage or there may be no authentication at all.
 This could allow an attacker to manipulate configurations, alter print jobs and even install malicious software on the device itself that could be used to attack the rest of the network thus compromising sensitive information and systems.

 External Access.
 This is where the convenience factor comes in.
 Many organizations allow their employees to access printers both internally and externally from outside their office.
 By doing that, they don’t realize they may also be granting adversaries with same access as well.
 That’s when the unpredictable can happen.
 Weird print jobs, denial of service or even a malicious take over may not be too critical if it is isolated to the device alone.
 However, it could be devastating if it spreads beyond it.